 Additional capital resources may be raised from bank borrowings and loans or grants from governmental institutions.
 Currently, the Company cannot estimate the nature, amounts and probability of receiving any such loans or grants.
-The Company intends to submit additional grant applications to the IIA in connection with future research and development programs.
-Currently, the Company cannot estimate the probability of receiving IIA approval for such grants and the expected amounts of such grants.

 In order to realize our growth plan, we have designated capital investments and expenditures, including the development of products and productions processes, investments in our existing Israeli facility and activities in other jurisdictions, either through joint ventures, acquisitions or independently initiating activities.
-The table below shows our evaluation of the future utilization of the net proceeds received from the Offering, and the Private Placements verses the actual investment made using such proceeds until December 31, 2021.
+The table below shows our evaluation of the future utilization of the net proceeds received from the IPO, and the private placements verses the actual investment made using such proceeds until December 31, 2022.

-Use of Proceeds for the Year Ended December 31, 2021
+Use of Proceeds from IPO up to December 31, 2022